vijay2706/elec/README.md

      This project is very useful to keep the places clean.
 It helps the owner by triggering when the bin is full.

+## 4. Generate Electricity by Walking Power Generator Floor Tiles Project
+This project starts with the designing.
+Designing can be done in many softwares such as solid works, autocad etc..and then fabricating the system.
+Materials required: Gears, shaft, generator motor, racks, springs.
+It uses the motion of the footstep to generate power with the help of metallic racks.
+These are mounted on the upper panel and these are pressed against the optimised gearing.
+The gear is used transfer the power to the generator motors.
+And it has springs which helps the platform to get back to original position.

+     This projecct is very useful at almost all places.
+We can produce power automatically by just walking.
+We can actually save many resources by using this project.